Yatekii/copper/README.md

 A basic UI with just some info, made with GTK3, is working.

+Placing, moving and rotating components works.
+Drawing new wires works as well.

 # Roadmap

 The idea is to complete a schema renderer first with regards to the PCB layouter in the future when it comes to performance questions.